Follow us on Twitter Follow us on Facebook

 European Legless Lizard

 Am I a snake or a lizard?
 Oftentimes, legless lizards are mistaken for snakes.
-Don't let me fool you!
-That's what we want you to think!
+Don\'t let me fool you!
+That\'s what we want you to think!
 If you look closely, you will see that I have eyelids and ear holes, whereas a snake has neither.
-My tail is also about half of my body; a snake's is only a few inches long.
+My tail is also about half of my body; a snake\'s is only a few inches long.
 I can even drop my tail if I have to!
-(But please don’t pull it off, it hurts, and I might need it later) In my natural habitat in the European grasslands, I spin and hiss to make predators think I’m scary.
+(But please don’t pull it off, it hurts, and I might need it later) Tails sometimes grow back, but they will never be as pretty or as natural as our original ones.
+In my natural habitat in the European grasslands, I spin and hiss to make predators think I’m scary.
 I am a crepuscular (active at dusk and before dawn) or nocturnal ground dwellers.
 We can swim and climb trees, but only when we have to.
 Normally, I keep to myself, spending the daylight hours sunning myself on rocks or tree limbs.
 Rather than lying in ambush for prey to pass by, we European legless lizards are active predators that scour the forest floor in search of food.
-We can even use our nose to burrow under leaves or under ground.
+We can use our nose to burrow under leaves or under ground.

 Average Lifespan: 15-20 years